The application deadline for Fall 2019 is August 1st

 Your application packet should include the following documents:

-Please note: All international students are required to submit TOEFL scores unless you attended a university in an English-speaking country or hold an undergraduate degree from a U.S. institution.
-IELTS score are accepted in substitution for TOEFL scores.
+*Please note: All international students are required to submit TOEFL scores unless you attended a university in an English-speaking country or hold an undergraduate degree from a U.S. institution.
+IELTS or PTE are accepted in substitution for TOEFL scores.

 Obtaining Immigration Documents